simonebraga/middleware_technologies_2022/projectA/documentation.md

 The system is based on the assumption that communication between modules is never guaranteed since the majority of the devices are intrinsically very unstable (we are talking about IoT devices held by common users).
 As a consequence, the information records exchanged between the front-end and back-end should be kept as light as possible.
 For a detailed explanation of how every record is composed, see the section about **design choices**.

-### Data processing module (Spark)
+### Data aggregation and processing module (Kafka and Spark)

-This module consists of a Spark distributed cluster that analyzes the noise data received by other modules.
-The data is ingested from TCP sockets, then it's processed by the Spark engine that computes some metrics and stores the result.
+This module consists of a Spark distributed cluster that analyzes the noise data read from a Kafka topic.
+This topic aggregates the data coming from end devices ingesting strings through TCP sockets.
+Once the Spark engine has processed the data and has computed some metrics, the results are stored in another proper Kafka topic.

-Roughly speaking, the map-reduce paradigm implements the following functionalities:
+Roughly speaking, the map-reduce paradigm of Spark implements the following functionalities:

 * **Map** &#8594; Data cleaning and enrinchment